tig/winprint/docs/users-guide.md

 ### Adding or Changing `text/code` Language Associations

-To associate a file extension with a language spported by `text/code` modify the `files.associations` and `languages` sections of `WinPrint.config.json` appropriately.
+To associate a file extension with a language supported by `text/code` modify the `files.associations` and `languages` sections of `WinPrint.config.json` appropriately.
 For example to associate files with a `.config` extension with the JSON langauge  add a line as shown below (the `WinPrint.config.json` generated when **winprint** runs the first time already provides this example, as an example):

 ```json
     "files.associations": {